Planting Instructions for Your Bare Root Peonies.

 Our Simple 100% Guarantee: For mail order peonies the plants we deliver to you are healthy and true to name.
-If you are not happy with what you receive return them within 48 hours of receiving them with the labels attached in the original package and we will refund your payment.
+If you are not happy with what you receive return them within 48 hours of receiving them with the labels attached in the original package and packing material and we will refund your payment.
 After that time period you are accepting responsibility for the plants growth and well being.

 We can not guarantee your success since that depends on factors beyond our control.